 , Senior Intermediate III, holds the highest certification level in the UK.
 Alaric began his yoga studies in 1983, holds a BA in Philosophy, and maintains a small psychotherapist practice.

-Karen Allgire, Junior Intermediate III, has made three trips to study at the Iyengar Yoga Institute in Pune, India and was chosen to teach at the 2011 Midwest Regional Conference.
+Karen Allgire, Junior Intermediate III, has made three trips to study at the Iyengar Yoga Institute in Pune, India and was chosen to teach at the 2011 Midwest Iyengar Yoga Regional Conference.

-This method of study is orderly and progressive, and the postures are adjusted to meet the physical conditions and needs of each student.
+The method of study is orderly and progressive, and the postures are adjusted to meet physical conditions and the needs of each student.
 Strength, coordination, flexibility and an increased sense of well-being are some of the benefits.

 Through the consistent practice of āsana and prānāyāma (yogic breathing), students of Iyengar yoga are guided towards increased awareness of their physical, emotional, and spiritual lives.